mikesol/purescript-deku-ionic/README.md

 # purescript-deku-ionic

-Build and ship deku apps on iOS and Android for fun and profit.
+Build and ship deku apps on iOS and Android for fun and profit, courtesy of [ionic](https://ionicframework.com/).

 ## Desktop
 ![desktop](./deku-ionic-desktop.jpg)